Business Administration Department

-Dr. Dass has reviewed papers for several conferences and journals over the years.
-He serves (or has served) on the editorial boards of the following journals: Journal of Management, Journal of Management Studies, International Entrepreneurship and Management Journal, and Equality, Diversity and Inclusion.
+Dr. Dass has reviewed papers for several journals and conferences over the years.
+He serves (or has served) on the editorial boards of the following journals: Journal of Management; Journal of Management Studies; Long Range Planning, International Entrepreneurship and Management Journal; Equality, Diversity and Inclusion; and the Nepalese Journal of Agricultural Economics.
 He has acted as Academic Reviewer, Program Chair, and Division Chair of the Strategy Division of the Administrative Sciences Association of Canada.
-He received University of Manitoba Teaching Merit Awards in 1999 and 2009, and the Asper School of Business Associates Achievement Award in 2010.
+He has been a member (for academic years 2003-2005 and 2014-2017) and chair (for academic year 2002-2003) of the Asper School’s MBA Program Committee.
+He received University of Manitoba Teaching Merit Awards in 1999, 2009 and 2019, and the Asper School of Business Associates’ Achievement Awards in 2010 and 2019.
 His papers have received recognition at the Academy of Management, the Administrative Sciences Association of Canada, and the Texas Conference on Organizations.
-His research has been supported by the University of Manitoba, University of Arkansas, the U.S. Department of Transportation, and other organizations.
+His research has been supported by the University of Manitoba, the University of Arkansas, the U.S. Department of Transportation, and other organizations.